NLS34/Multipage_Website_Example/README.md

 For lightbox that will be in the services page:
 !<!--

-Copyright (c) YEAR - NATHAN SCHEINBERG - https://codepen.io/gschier/pen/HCoqh
+Copyright (c) 2021 - Gregory Schier - https://codepen.io/gschier/pen/HCoqh

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation